KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 ## Extending Materials

-The PBR clearcoat materials are defined by adding the `KHR_materials_specular` extension to any glTF material.
+The specular materials are defined by adding the `KHR_materials_specular` extension to any glTF material.

 ```json
 {